 Stage 3: Patch assessment and prioritization

 Each patch is assessed for its relevance, urgency, and compatibility with existing systems.
-Critical security patches are prioritized to minimize risks, while less urgent updates are scheduled appropriately.
+The latest security patches are prioritized to minimize risks, while less urgent updates are scheduled appropriately.

 Stage 4: Patch approval workflow

-Approval workflows allow administrators to configure automatic approval for high-priority updates.
-Administrators receive notifications to review and approve these updates when necessary.
+Approval workflows allow admins to configure automatic approval for high-priority updates.
+Admins receive notifications to review and approve these updates when necessary.
 This step ensures a balance between security and control, preventing untested patches from being deployed.

 Stage 5: Automated deployment

 Once approved, patches are deployed automatically to the appropriate systems.
-Deployment is staged and tested in a controlled environment, scheduled during maintenance windows, and prioritized to minimize disruption.
+Deployment is staged and tested in a controlled environment and prioritized to minimize disruption.
+IT admins can also schedule patch deployment during maintenance windows.
+Patch detection and deployment is a critical part of the entire process.

 Stage 6: Rollback mechanism